-Additionally see the following booklets as part of the Ministry for the Environment’s Everyday Guide to the RMA series:
+Additionally see the links below which are part of the Ministry for the Environment’s (MfE) Everyday Guide to the RMA series:

 On 23 December 2010, Queenstown Airport Corporation (QAC) lodged with the Environmental Protection Authority (EPA) a Notice of Requirement (matter) for alterations to a Designation to provide for the expansion of the Aerodrome.
 In accordance with section 145(10) of the Resource Management Act 1991, notice of the matter has also been served on the local authority within which the proposal is located, being Queenstown Lakes District Council.

 The Notice of Requirement seeks alterations to Designation 2 of the Queenstown Lakes District Plan to facilitate an expansion in airport operations including:

 On receipt of the application, the EPA had 20 working days to assess the application and make a recommendation to the Minister for the Environment on whether to: